dickhardt/A2P3_agent/README.md

 The global function handleOpenUrl(url) can be used to trigger the enrollment direct and login direct.

-For debugging on mobile, [jsconsole](http://jsconsole.com) can be very handy especially where you have to run a deployment signed application (which can't be debugged in XCode).
+For debugging on mobile, [jsconsole](http://jsconsole.com) can be very handy especially where you have to run a deployment signed application such as testing Apple push notifications (which can't be debugged in XCode).

 ## Related